Look Outside Your Window: Background and recording

 The album originates with the recording sessions for Slipknot's fourth studio album All Hope Is Gone (2008).
 Two separate recording sessions in two separate studios occurred concurrently; the All Hope Is Gone sessions, which included the entirety of the nine-piece band, and the Look Outside Your Window sessions, which only included four band members; Corey Taylor (vocals), Jim Root (guitar), Shawn Crahan (percussion), and Sid Wilson (turntables).
 Crahan noted that the sessions began with himself and Root initially, with Taylor and Wilson coming in shortly later, and it became a group project shared among the four of them, separate from Slipknot, in his eyes.
 Taylor noted that, while the band pursued their regular heavy metal sound in the All Hope Is Gone sessions, the members who took part in the Look Outside Your Window sessions took a more experimental approach to the music.
 He described the material as far more melodic than typical Slipknot material, with more of a rock music-vibe, with some more artistic qualities akin to the work of Radiohead.
 Root recalled unconventional approaches in the sessions, including recording the song of a frog croaking, and then building a song around that recording, and having Taylor sing a track from the bottom of a well, making it sound like he was singing in a cavern.

 Eleven songs were recorded in the sessions.
 At one point, Taylor, who loved the music from both sessions, attempted to combine the material from both projects into one collective album, creating what he described as an alternate tracklist/sequencing of All Hope Is Gone containing Look Outside Your Window material intermixed.
 However, due to turmoil within the band at the time, Taylor was unable to find support from any other band members on the endeavor, and he subsequently dropped the idea.
 Only one song from the Look Outside Your Window sessions ended up making it onto All Hope Is Gone; the track "Til We Die" originated from the Look Outside Your Window sessions, and was placed on the All Hope Is Gone special edition as a bonus track.
 Despite the association, Crahan maintains that the album is a "very unique art piece on its own".

-Root noted the track "My Pain" had originated in the Look Outside Your Windows as well, and was later revisited and reworked onto the Slipknot album We Are Not Your Kind in 2019.
+Root noted the track "My Pain" had originated in the Look Outside Your Window sessions as well, and was later revisited and reworked onto the Slipknot album We Are Not Your Kind in 2019.
 Additionally, in the 2016 action thriller film Officer Downe, directed by Crahan, in the movie's credits, a song titled "Juliette" is said to be performed by "Look Outside Your Window" and written by Crahan, Taylor, Wilson and Root.

 Other known song titles are "In Reverse", "Dirge" and "Chapter One, the Eleventh March", as well as the working title "Moth".